 A. Where there is lots of work variability, opt for multiple small machines rather than a single large one.
 Multiple small machines can always be combined to evacuate a large part and easily moved to other locations for making small parts.
 Consider multiples of any system model.

 A. In 50 Hz power countries consider the E1-8, or the MICRO 8/2, as the 8 m3/h capacity pump is very quiet, while providing all the features of the larger machines.
 Where pump noise is not the key consideration consider the Modular 2S, as this is an extremely versatile training machine.

 Q. Are two separately controllable vacuum levels required, e.g., for RTM Light or double bagging?

 A. Depending on other possible applications for the same machine:

 Q. Is it necessary to infuse with degassed resin?

-If the parts being made are larger than about 4 m2 (40 ft2), or high production rates are required and if the machine is required exclusively for dual vacuum operation in the same location, consider the SVM 4S
+- If the parts being made are larger than about 4 m2 (40 ft2), or high production rates are required and if the machine is required exclusively for dual vacuum operation in the same location, consider the Modular 4S

-A. If the amount of resin involved per batch is less than about 4 litres (8.5 US pints) consider using an RT19 as the degassing vessel (either separately or as part of an SVM 2S) and any other model for the infusion part of the process.
-If a process being used all the time, consider the SVM 4S (which can function as 2 independent systems).
+A. If the amount of resin involved per batch is less than about 10 litres (2.6 US gallons) consider using an RT19 fitted with the degas-on-the-way- in accessory as the degassing vessel (either separately or as part of an Modular 2S) and any other model for the infusion part of the process.
+If a process being used all the time, consider the Modular 4S (which can function as 2 independent systems).